Ultimate Guide to

 Most ESP Horizon guitars are crafted from Mahogany and Maple, used for their bodies and necks respectively.
 Mahogany serves as a great tonal foundation due to its rich tonal qualities and resonance, while Maple introduces plenty of top-end snap that’s perfect for tight riffing.
 The majority of ESP Horizon models will also have a set or neck-thru construction; enhancing sustain and providing generous access to their upper register.
 Extra jumbo frets, flat fingerboards and thin neck profiles make these models simply a delight to play for modern metallers.

-Just like many of its cousins in the ESP catalogue, Horizon models are commonly outfitted with sizzlingly-hot humbuckers from Seymour Duncan, EMG and Fishman.
+Just like many of its cousins in the ESP catalogue, Horizon models are commonly outfitted with sizzlingly-hot humbuckers from Seymour Duncan, EMG, and Fishman.
 Designed to handle copious amounts of gain, these pickups are still highly-versatile - especially with push/pull coil-splitting functionality available on most ESP and LTD Horizon guitars.

 There is plenty of diversity in the ESP Horizon lineup, mostly due to the amount of bridge options available.
 A lot of ESP Horizon guitars are appointed with Floyd Rose double-locking tremolo systems, which are perfect for players who adore 80’s-style whammy bar acrobatics!
 If you prefer a simpler setup, there are alternative ESP Horizons fitted with Hipshot hardtail bridges or Tonepros ‘TOM’ tailpieces.
 But if you’re a real stickler for tuning stability, then the Evertune-equipped Horizon models are definitely for you!